 I’m planning to publish weekly updates - probably on the weekends - to keep the momentum going.
 I’m very excited to work on this project and have its progress tracked every week.

-At the release, we will look back at this tiny first blog post and admire how far we can go if we just keep working towards our goal.
+At release, we will look back at this tiny first blog post and admire how far we can go if we just keep working toward our goal.

 I know this was a quick read, so here is the About in case you missed it.